justinfagnani/zipadee/README.md

 Changing object shapes are hard for everything that deals with code to handle well: VMs, compilers and type-checkers, and humans.

-For instance, in other server frameworks, middleware will often add new properties to a context object.
-Later middleware will access those properties, and only work if the other middleware is present, but there's very little to tell code readers about that dependency.
+For instance, in some other server frameworks, middleware will often add new properties to a context object.
+Later middleware will access those properties, and only work if the first middleware is present, but there's very little to tell code readers about that dependency.

 Zipadee doesn't have a context object, but instead encourages middleware that